 Location: 90 minutes south of Korca.

-Farm Stay Sotira is a top-rated farm stay in southern Albania between Korca and Gjirokastra.
+Farm Stay Sotira is a top-rated farm stay in southern Albania, located between Korca and Gjirokastra.
 The accommodation features a restaurant and bar serving traditional Albanian cuisine and offers horseback riding and fishing activities.
 Guest rooms are simply furnished with access to a shared bathroom, while the lush garden and terrace provide comfortable outdoor seating.
 Surrounded by forested mountains and greenery, this tranquil farm stay offers a unique and enjoyable experience for those seeking an authentic Albanian getaway.

 Logu i Harushave